 If one of the following conditions for authorization applies, that condition shall supersede those of subsection (1), above:

-(A) for sites for which the registration and Plan availability and review provisions of Section 4(e) are completed prior to the authorization periods in subsection (1), above, the commissioner may authorize the activity upon such completion, or
+(A) for sites for which the registration and Plan availability and review provisions of Section 4(e) are completed prior to the elapse of the authorization periods in subdivision (1), above, the commissioner may authorize the activity upon such completion, or

-(B) for sites subject to the conditions of Section 3(b)(2), 3(b)(12) and/or Section 5(a)(2), the activity is authorized on the date of the commissioner’s affirmative determination and/or approval, or
+(B) for sites subject to the conditions of Section 3(b)(2), 3(b)(13) and/or Section 5(a)(2), the activity is authorized only upon the date of the commissioner’s affirmative determination and/or approval, or

-(C) for sites authorized by any previous version of this general permit and for which no Notice of Termination has been submitted pursuant to the “Termination Requirements” section (Section 6), the activity is authorized effective October 1, 2013.
-Authorization under this general permit shall cease if a re-registration form is not submitted on or before February 1.
-2014.
+(C) for sites authorized by any previous version of this general permit and for which no Notice of Termination has been submitted pursuant to the “Termination Requirements” section (Section 6), the activity is authorized effective October 1, 2019.
+Authorization under this general permit shall cease if a re-registration form is not submitted within one hundred twenty (120) days of the effective date of this general permit.